Detecting positive correlations in a multivariate sample: Introduction

 What performance can we achieve with limited computational power?
 Such questions of trade-off between statistical performance and computational complexity are at the heart of high-dimensional statistics and machine learning.
 We probe this question and describe a family of tests that balances detection performance and computational complexity.

-In particular, in Section \ref{sec:maxsum} we design a test that achieves near-optimal performance (similar to that of the scan statistic) and may be computed in polynomial-time in $n$ when $m = O(\log n)$, $\rho$ is a constant, and $k\sim n^a$ for some $a\in (0,1/2)$.
+In particular, in Section~\ref{sec:maxsum} we design a test that achieves near-optimal performance (similar to that of the scan statistic) and may be computed in polynomial-time in $n$ when $m = \OO(\log n)$, $\rho$ is a constant, and $k\sim n^a$ for some $a\in(0,1/2)$.
+In Section~\ref{sec:SDP}, we discuss another computationally efficient test based on a convex relaxation of the local test.